NauticalMile64/vortex_tube_CFD_tools/README.md

 An ANSYS CFX simulation can be initialized using [ModelA1_setup_SASSST.ccl](ModelA1_setup_SASSST.ccl) as a starting point.

 ## Results Post-processing
+This section describes how streamlines can be extracted from a completed vortex tube simulation using CFD-Post, and discusses scripts to analyze the energy transfer across the extracted streamlines.

 ### Streamline extraction
 If CFX or Fluent results files are post-processed using CFD-Post, the [streamline_post_process.cst](streamline_post_process.cst) file will enable export of streamlines and relevant data from the simulation.